-It is anticipated that in 2023, Earned Income Tax will remain stable.
-Very limited development is currently proposed for 2023.
+It is anticipated that in 2024, Earned Income Tax will remain stable.
 The Open Space Tax on earned income will remain suspended.
+Real Estate Taxes will show growth from recent developments being completed.

-The rates for 2023 remain the same as 2022.
+The rates for 2024 remain the same as 2023.
 The tax rates are as follows: